FreeProving/free-compiler/README.md

 ## Documentation

 This compiler was originally developed as part of a [bachelor's thesis][thesis/Andresen2019].
-The compiler has been extended with additional features and its architecture changed compared to the [version presented in the thesis][tag/v0.1.0.0], but the explanation of the monadic translation in the thesis is still up to date.
+The compiler has been extended with additional features and its architecture changed compared to the [version presented in the thesis][tag/v0.1.0.0], but the explanation of the monadic translation in the thesis is still mostly up to date.
 Read the [changelog][freec/CHANGELOG] for more information on what has changed since the initial release.

 The compiler's source code is documented using [Haddock][software/haddock].